 Over 40 Aboriginal axe grinding grooves in the bedrock of Camp Fire Creek, along the Red Hand Cave Circuit in the lower Blue Mountains.

-An Aboriginal rock art site with five red hand stencils, in a tributary of Camp Fire Creek in the lower Blue Mountains.
+An Aboriginal rock art site with five red hand stencils, in the lower Blue Mountains.

 Emu Cave (also known as Shearwoods Cave) has hundred of emu prints carved into the western wall, and axe grinding grooves above the shelter.